-COURSE OUTCOME At the end of the Semester, the Students will be able to Unit Hrs P/S CO1 : Identify types of food spoilage and the need for hygiene in food handling.
+COURSE OUTCOME At the end of the Semester, the Students will be able to Unit Hrs/Sem CO1: Identify types of food spoilage and the need for hygiene in food handling.
 I 18 CO2: Discuss the implications of food adulterants and additives on consumers' health.
 II 18 CO3: Demonstrate skill in food quality testing career for further career prospects in food industry.
 III 18 CO4: Describe the process of food quality assurance.
-IV 18 CO5: Apply the guidelines of food laws and standards to ensure food quality in the food industry.
-V 18 CO6: Interpret the principles of food safety and quality to contribute to the best practices in food
+IV 18 CO5: Apply the guidelines of food laws and standards to ensure food quality in food industry.
+10 CO6: Interpret the principles of food safety and quality to contribute to the best practices in food V 18